avarassanchez/tTEscanR/tTEscanR_functions_description.md

 **Parameters:**
 - `object`: The existing **tTEscanR** object containing both codon-anticodon or amino acid demand-supply assays.
 - `level`: Either "codon" or "AA" to specify the level at which to compute the tTE score.
-- `conditions`: Vector with the conditions labels (column names of the assays).
+- `conditions`: Vector with the conditions' labels.
-- `name_sep`: Specification of the symbol used in `conditions` to separate each part of the labels.
+- `name_sep`: Delimeter used in `conditions` to separate each part of the labels.
 - `overwrite`: Logical, if TRUE, overwrites the tTE results table in the object.
 - `verbose`: Logical, if TRUE, displays information messages.